Skip to main content

 Detailed Information Drawers

 The second drawer provides detailed information on the value of the metrics that are captured for each layer and current or previous alerts that caused an outage or a performance degradation event.
-Example of for the Internet card, we see the Loss and Latency metrics and their values during the selected time period:
+For example, for the Internet card, we see the Loss and Latency metrics and their values during the selected time period:

-The second drawer will always include any information on triggered alerts, if any, that results in a performance issue for the network clients.
-If there are multiple alerts during that time and some are resolved, they will be ordered from latest to oldest, with the active alert always at the top.
+The second drawer will always include any information on triggered alerts that result in a performance issue for the network clients.
+If multiple alerts occur during that time and some are resolved, they will be ordered from latest to oldest, with the active alert always at the top.
 The third and final drawer can be accessed by clicking on one of the alerts.

-This final drawer also allows the redirection to the ThousandEyes platform if more information for this particular outage is needed.
+This drawer provides information on which clients were potentially affected by the outage selected previously.
+It also allows redirection to the ThousandEyes Dashboard, where more information on the issue can be seen if desired.
 Please keep in mind that the ThousandEyes portal will require your login information if you have not already logged in.

 • Was this article helpful?